-It’s exciting to see these gorgeous animals, and to see children being excited about them.
+It’s exciting to see these gorgeous animals and to see children being excited about them.
 But visitor noise has been proven to be a welfare issue.
 Talk instead using a very quiet/soothing voice.

-Our voice has raised in intensity in the past decades (as the result of louder human environments), and is detrimental to the health and behavior of animals.
+Our voice has raised in intensity in the past decades (as the result of louder human environments) and is detrimental to the health and behavior of animals.
 This has a distressing impact on the animals in captivity and has proven to be correlated with aggressive behavior, heightened vigilance states, and generally increased discomfort and stress ([MK07],[QS14]).

 Prefer drab, muted colors so as to not raise their attention and stress.

-In the wild flashy colors attract attention (including bright or reflective jewelry) and then when associated with the sight of a human, greatly increase stress of animals.
+In the wild flashy colors attract attention (including bright or reflective jewelry) and then when associated with the sight of a human, greatly increase the stress of animals.
 Apply the same code of conduct with captive animals.
 Don’t think that by now they are used to ‘it’: stressful associations are very hard to break for us humans, and it’s also true for our friends.

 Go au naturel.
 It will make a difference!

 Our olfactory sense is nothing compared to that of the majority of zoo animals.
 Many have a great sense of smell, and therefore are very sensitive to chemicals compounds found in a lot of our beauty products.
 Some species show changes in behavior in response to odors that typically accompany many cleaning product or synthetic products (like perfume).